GoogleCloudPlatform/covid-19-open-data/docs/table-vaccination-search-insights.md

 We’d love to hear about your project and learn more about your case studies.
 We’d also appreciate your feedback on the dashboard, data and documentation, or any unexpected results.
 Please email us at covid-19-search-trends-feedback@google.com.

 ## Dataset changes
+Feb 24, 2022 - Added data for Ireland
+Dec 20, 2021 - Added data for the United Kingdom
 Jul 30, 2021 - Documented classifier training and evaluation, anonymization process and categories hierarchy.<br/>
 Jun 30, 2021 - Public release